renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 ### DNS

 The domain you're planning to use should have DNS records pointing to your server.
-If your server has a IPv6 address, you should configure an AAAA record, otherwise, only the A record should be enough.
+If your server has a IPv6 address, you should also configure an AAAA record, otherwise, only the A record should be enough.

 Now, this guide will not get into [serving a different domain](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Serving_a_different_domain.md){:target="_blank"}.
 Just have in mind that:
 - The domain will be part of the identifier of your instance users.
 Once it's defined, you cannot change it anymore or you'll get all kinds of federation weirdness.